oldpride/tpsup/python3/scripts/expected/ptslnm_test1/dumpdir/README.txt

         shadow001.shadow004: "xpath=id('shadow_host')" "shadow" "css=INPUT:nth-child(6)" "shadow"

 screenshot_element.png
+screenshot_iframe.png
+screenshot_shadowhost.png
+screenshot_page.png
-    the screenshot of the element, iframe, or shadow dom.
+    the screenshot of the element, iframe, shadow, or the whole page.

 shadow*.html
     the shadow dom of the page or specific element. it is the HTML of the shadow host.

-source.html
-    the source html specific to dump scope: element, or dom, or the whoe page: if dump_element, this will be the html of the element. if dump_dom, this will be the html of the innest iframe dom that contains the element. we cannot get the innest shadow dom html because shadowRoot (shadow driver) has no page_source attribute.
-        if dump_all, this will be the whole page.

-    dump_element and dump_dom are reliable because they are not affected by the driver's state (in iframe/shadow or not). dump_page is unreliable or have side effect because it needs to switch driver to the original driver.
+source_element.html
+source_iframe.html
+source_shadowhost.html
+source_page.html
+    the source html specific to dump scope: element, iframe, shadow, or page.

-    note that when there is a shadow dom, the source.html doesn't show the shadow dom's full content. you need to look at shadow*.html for that.
+    note that when there is a child iframe/shadow dom, the source*.html doesn't show the child iframe/shadow dom's full content.
+    you need to look at iframe*.html and shadow*.html for that.

-    normally source.html will be different from the original html because source.html contains dynamic content, such as the content of shadow dom or js generated content.
+    source.html will be different from the original html also because source.html contains dynamic content, such as js generated content.

     you will see see some tags are neither from the original html nor from the js that you provided. for example: